With Wedding Celebrants, You Get What You Pay For

 Public Speaking Background

-Look for a wedding celebrant with a public speaking background, someone who has experience and is experience in speaking in front of groups.
+Look for a wedding celebrant with a public speaking background, someone who has experience and is experienced in speaking in front of groups.
 You need a celebrant who knows how to project, who understands how to convey in words the beauty of your love for each other.
 It involves effective vocal pacing, pitch variation, volume, body language, eye contact, and the non-verbal communication of personal warmth.
 All these correctly woven together to accurately and appropriately convey meaning and experience make for effective communication, personal connection, and richer experience.

 Self Assurance and Maturity